 If you are wondering about ‘How can I transfer apps from Android to Android via WIFI?’ you can find the answer in this part.
 Samsung has developed its own app called Smart Switch to help Samsung users transfer apps from Android to Android.
 It allows you to easily transfer different files, like apps, call logs, photos, and videos between your Android devices.
 If you have a Samsung device, you might pre-install the app already or you can download it from the Play Store.

-You can then use it to transfer files between your Android devices.
-It is an easy to use tool to bring apps from your old device over to a new one.
+It is easy to use Samsung Smart Switch to bring apps from your old device over to a new one.
 Also, it works over several connection methods including WiFi, USB, and external storage.

 The following shows how you can get the app and use it to transfer apps from Android to Android.